Mortgage Rates in Florida

 First-time homebuyer programs in Florida

+Home prices have been rising faster than wages in Florida, and that creates challenges for first-time buyers.
+In fact, Florida is home to the two housing markets where prices outpaced home prices by the widest margin over the past decade, according to Bankrate research.
 The Sunshine State offers programs designed to help first-time homebuyers.
 As long as you haven't owned a home within the past three years, you may qualify for most of them.
 Learn more about Florida's first-time homebuyer programs.

 The organization also oversees the Salute Our Soldiers Military Loan Program, which provides 30-year fixed-rate mortgages to veterans and active duty military personnel.
 The program also offers up to $10,000 in down payment assistance and closing cost assistance.
 In addition, the organization offers mortgage credit certificates (MCC), which provide tax credits worth up to 50 percent of the loan amount.